 The mystic weather played perfectly till I reached the end of Munnar at a height of 1700 m above sea level to visit the Top Station.

-This is apparently the highest point on the Munnar-Kodaikanal road, from where one can have an unparalleled view of the neighboring state of Tamil Nadu.
+This is the highest point on the Munnar-Kodaikanal road, from where one can have an unparalleled view of the neighboring state of Tamil Nadu.

 The entire view was interrupted by the floating mist, leaving it to your imagination.